 There were professional kite flyers in one of the fields who were skillfully flying their kites to music.
 I can't imagine how much practice it must take to do this!
 I can barely get a kite off the ground!
 There were also plenty of opportunities for children and grown ups to fly their own kites in the amateur field too.
 The sky was constantly filled with kites and against the backdrop of Hadrian's wall, it was very pretty.

 There was the chance to create our own kite (for free) and Heidi and I headed to the craft room to create our masterpiece.
 I was super chuffed when our kite actually worked and the kids had fun flying it along the wall next to the professionals.

 We spent 4-5 hours at the Kite festival and in all honesty if I didn't have to be home in time for my grocery delivery, we would have stayed longer.
 The kids made some new friends who they played with along the wall, Steve and I loved just chilling out and watching the kites/listening to the wide selection of music in the sunshine and we all enjoyed the challenge of creating our own kite and then developing our skills to actually fly it.

-Entry to Birdoswald Roman Fort is from £3.70 (see here for details) or FREE if you are English Heritage members as we are and there is no additional charge for the festival.
+Entry to Birdoswald Roman Fort is from £3.70 or FREE if you are English Heritage members as we are and there is no additional charge for the festival.
 The site opens at 10am with kite flying from 11am.
 Pack a picnic or visit the tearoom and make a day of it.
-You can see a full festival itinerary here.